lizmat/articles/5to6-phasers.md

     # Perl 6
     my $foo = INIT %*ENV<FOO> // 42;

-This will ensue that the value will be determined at the moment the module is **loaded**, rather then whenever it was pre-compiled (which typically only happens once during installation of the module).
+This will ensure that the value will be determined at the moment the module is **loaded**, rather then whenever it was pre-compiled (which typically only happens once during installation of the module).